Washington Evening Journal

 Southeast Iowa Union offers audio versions of articles using Instaread.
 Some words may be mispronounced.

-Pekin has been undaunted all season long.
+Pekin remained undaunted to start postseason play.
 The Panthers endured second have surges by North Mahaska, and most recently by Danville, which threatened to derail not only Pekin’s undefeated season but could have put its Class A District 5 title in jeopardy.

 The Panthers dug deep and came away with victories in both games.
-With their perfect record intact, they left nothing to chance in their first game of the Class A playoffs.
+With their perfect record intact, they left nothing to chance in round one of the Class A playoffs.
 Pekin set the tone when it forced and recovered a fumble on the opening kickoff, and went on to win 42-7 over Earlham on Friday.

 Senior Nolan Glick led the way for Pekin with 145 yards and four touchdowns on the ground.
 He sprinted in from 32 yards out to cash in the Panthers opening kick recovery.